anegg0/gr0wing-hugo/content/posts/2012-05-12-get-rid-of-guilt.md

 I&#8217;m not a big advocate of guilt, as you can see, having suffered a lot from it, I collected methods to eradicate that mental process.

 This article gives clues on how to sabotage guilt.
-I didn&#8217;t title it &#8220;how to destroy guilt&#8221; or &#8220;how to nuke guilt&#8221; because it&#8217;s not the way to proceed.
+I didn&#8217;t title it "how to destroy guilt" or "how to nuke guilt" because it&#8217;s not the way to proceed.
 Guilt can be removed but you have to be patient.
 Taming guilt is one of the most rewarding things you can do for yourself though, so I hope the following helps you.

 <!--more-->